wcrib8/startup/README.md

 ## Key Features

 1. secure login to a personal account
-2. ability for user to add targets and friends
+2. ability for user to add friends
-3. retain information on different targets
+3. retain information on different special friend
-4. different display pages
+4. different display pages for key indicators and friends
-5. stats of friends
-6. top date suggestions
+5. place to store important information to remember about your friends
-7. key indicators are automatically adjusted
+7. key indicators are automatically adjusted to your dating progress

 ## Technologies

 PMG Dating makes use of all the following technologies:

-- **HTML** :  Use of HTML for page structure, will implement 3 or more pages, one for login, one for key indicators, one for target tracking.
+- **HTML** :  Use of HTML for page structure, will implement 3 or more pages, one for login, one for key indicators, one for friends and info.
-- **CSS** :  Make a user attractive design, create icons for targets and key indicators.
+- **CSS** :  Make a user attractive design, create icons for friend and key indicators.
 - **React** :  provides different pages, login, toggle between indicators and tracking pages.
 Also helps with displaying proper icons and stats, displaying friends stats and suggestions.
-- **Service** :  Backend endpoints assist with storing info on target tracking, updating info and indicators, retrieving info and suggestions.
+- **Service** :  Backend endpoints assist with storing info on friends, updating info and indicators, retrieving info.
 - **DB/Login** :  Store users and their account in the database. require authentication to access info and interact with assets.
-- **WebSocket** :  Stats and suggestions are shared to friends.
+- **WebSocket** :  friends can be referred to other users!